 As the quality and quantity of specialist alcohol treatment has decreased, there has been a significant increase in unscheduled care admissions to acute hospitals for alcohol withdrawal, representing a missed opportunity for early intervention, and saving NHS resources.18,19 In Scotland, of the ‘detoxes’ undertaken in 2021/22, 94% were unplanned following admission to non-specialist acute hospital services.19

 We are long overdue a national strategy to tackle the harms caused by alcohol.
-In addition to the primary prevention measures that tackle the affordability, availability and promotion of alcohol,20 a strategy would set out a vision of how to mitigate the health harms, so important in tackling health inequalities, but also specifics around screening, funding, and challenging both the influence of the alcohol lobby and the normalisation of alcohol in society:
+This needs to set out a vision to mitigate the health harms, so important in tackling health inequalities:

 Universal screening for higher-risk alcohol consumption should take place in primary care, acute hospitals, and mental health services.
 This would enable clinicians to identify and manage patients at an earlier stage and pick up alcohol related harms (eg, liver disease).
 Earlier intervention would improve outcomes and better target treatment where it is most effective.
 Screening would also generate systematic data to facilitate quality improvements.
 Without an overarching strategy, attempts at universal screening to date have been patchy and short-lived.21